-Physical Activity Questionnaire for Older Children (PAQ-C) and Youth Risk Behavior Survey (YRBS).
-Programs focusing on physical activity behavior change with adults (18 and older) will use the International Physical Activity Questionnaire.
+Programs focusing on physical activity (PA) behavior change among participants in grades 4th through 12th (age 9 -18) will use a screener that is comprised of a combination of questions from the Physical Activity Questionnaire for Older Children (PAQ-C)2 and YRBS3 (i.e., Physical Activity Screener for Youth).
+Programs focusing on physical activity behavior change with adults (18 and older) will use the International Physical Activity Questionnaire - Short-Form4 (i.e., Physical Activity Screener for Adults).
 This is a simple 4-question survey that includes questions about moderate and vigorous PA, as well as sedentary behavior.
-These physical activity surveys will be administered before and after the period of active program intervention and will request demographic information and other non-identifiable items (middle initial, day and month of birth) to facilitate matching of pre/post surveys.
+These physical activity surveys will be administered before and after the period of active program intervention and will request demographic information and other non-identifiable items (middle initial, day and month of birth) to facilitate matching of pre-/post-surveys.